Fastly's On-the-Fly Packaging service

 - Content preconditioning.
 Fastly can segment video at the intended break points, such as for ad markers via HLS and MPEG-DASH protocols.
 Fastly can also add any third-party service-specific cues or metadata into video manifests at those break points to implement server or client-side ad stitching.

 - Clip creation (also known as "timeline trimming").
 Fastly supports clip creation features for all supported packaging formats, allowing you to deliver sections of video without segmenting a longer, archived video.
+Time query parameters ("start" and "end") allow you to break up videos into discrete sections so users don't have to find the relevant section using the timeline.

 Fastly also provides the following features as part of standard content delivery network services: